-The Victorian Government is investing $1.85 billion in 100 Next Generation Trams and a proposed new tram maintenance and stabling facility in Melbourne’s west.
+The Victorian Government is investing $1.85 billion in 100 Next Generation Trams and a new tram maintenance and stabling facility in Melbourne’s west.

 The Next Generation Trams will be the largest investment in locally made trams in Australia’s history, setting the standard for modern public transport by delivering a more comfortable, accessible and energy-efficient journey for passengers.

 The project will include a minimum of 65 per cent local content, supporting up to 1,900 local jobs including in the wider economy.